 Both boats work well for fishing, though in different marine environments and for different fishing styles.

-Both boats can be used for recreational use, such as boat camping, although a drift boat usually wins out as a rowboat cannot be taken onto most rivers and is therefore restricted to only one body of water unless there are connecting channels.
+Both boats can be used for recreational use, such as boat camping, although a drift boat usually wins out as a rowboat cannot be taken onto most rivers.

 Both boats are expensive though you can build your own for a fraction of the cost with the correct boat building plans.